anitacheung83/System-Design-Interview/consistentHashing.md

 # Consistent Hashing
 As data grows, a single server is never enough.
 To handle scale, we often need dozens or even hundreds of servers to store key-value pairs.
-That means we need away to distribute data across multiple servers efficiently.
+That means we need a way to distribute data across multiple servers efficiently.

 So how do we do that?